lvcs/primodia-prototype/___prds/PRD003_CameraDebug/PLAN.md

 - [ ] Document any debugging insights or technical constraints encountered during implementation.

 ## Notes
-- The `CameraRig` locked to the target point simplifies globe view tuning, while dynamic targeting supports tile view and other pivots.
+- The `CameraRig` locked to the target point simplifies planet view tuning, while dynamic targeting supports tile view and other pivots.
 - Camera child remains fixed at the rig origin and cannot translate; it only rotates based on slider values.
 - Zoom is now refactored to move the `CameraRig` closer to or farther from the target point, preserving existing zoom UX.
 - Record any debugging insights or challenges encountered during development.